“No Peace and Quiet”

 Checkerboard leasing is one, by which they make it impossible for competing companies to acquire contiguous blocks for mining.
-Or they offer ignorant land owners such ridiculously low prices for coal rights (1.75 percent of the coal value in Richland and Lawrence counties last year, according to one report) that even farmers who pride themselves on their sharp eye for a barter came to Springfield to ask for protection in the form of a guaranteed 5 percent coal royalty.
+Or they offer ignorant land owners ridiculously low prices for coal rights (1.75 percent of the coal value in Richland and Lawrence counties last year, according to one report).
+Even farmers who pride themselves on their sharp eye for a barter came to Springfield to ask for protection in the form of a guaranteed five percent coal royalty.

 Coal companies are fond of saying that strip mining is only a temporary use of land, and they are right, but. then so is war, even (within a less myopic time scale) suburbs.
 I suspect that it isn’t the destruction of the land that people fear so much from strip mining.
 Farmers are ruining the land anyway, by degrees, and the same people who cheer the federal strip mine law bridle at any hint of legal restraints on farmers’ profligate ways with the soil.